 Preparing children for the Celebration of First Eucharist

 These “first" Sacraments are milestones in your child’s ongoing Catholic formation.
 The Celebration of the Sacrament of first Holy Eucharist at St. Bernard is a parish event held for all our Catholic parish children in the 2nd grade* in the spring beginning in the school year 2020-2021.
-Children in grade 3 this school year and the school year of 2020-2021 will prepare in the fall (Please see below).
+Children in grade 3 school year of 2020-2021 will prepare in the fall.
 Children must be enrolled in the parish school or our Family Faith Formation program.
 For a complete timeline of Sacramental Preparation changes as they will occur for grades 2 and 3 please see this letter

 There is a parent-only meeting in early September to begin our journey.
-We will review all upcoming dates and review the very important role that parents play in the preparation of their child for the Sacrament.
+We will review all upcoming dates and review the very important role that parents play in the preparation of their child.

 Older children who have not received the Sacrament of First Eucharist will be ministered to on an individual basis.
 Please contact Cyndi in the parish office if your child is older than third grade and has not received this Sacrament so that necessary arrangements can be made.